Stuffed Pork Tenderloin is the perfect easy holiday meal. Though it has a few simple ingredients and is simple to make, it is a show stopper!

 Pop it in the oven and make yourself a French 75!

 Pork should be cooked to 145 degrees.
-I highly recommend that you get a thermometer that you can leave in the loin inside of your hot oven.
+I highly recommend that you get a thermometer that you can leave in the tenderloin inside of your hot oven.

 This will keep you from over cooking your pork, something that is easy to do.